a-flashbot-in-the-pan/a-flashbot-in-the-pan/README.md

 ```

-The bulk of the analysis was done in Jupyter notebooks, which can be opened by:
+The bulk of the analysis was done in Jupyter notebooks, which can be opened by running:
-running

 ``` shell
 cd analysis